cy6erskunk/q-n-a/docs/Technical_rules.md

 If this is not done and except in cases of 'force majeure' the referee will eliminate the fencer from the event in question.

 2 If an item of a fencer’s clothing bearing the name and nationality or the national logo becomes dangerous (e.g. tear, burst seam), the fencer must put on spare clothing, which conforms to the rules.
 If this clothing does not conform to the regulations or does not bear the name and nationality or the national logo, the fencer has until the next stage of the competition to get them printed on it.
 If this is not done and except in cases of force majeure.
 The sanctions specified in t.74 apply.
-FIE

-28

-November 2023

 # FOIL